Resetting ESXi password

 mount /dev/sda5 /mnt

-Unpack the contents of file state.tgz and local.tgz into ``/tmp
+Extract the contents of state.tgz and local.tgz into the temporary directory /tmp:

 tar -xf /mnt/state.tgz -C /tmp/